kapkip/Skeetoids/README.md

 - Parameter Calibration: Tuning behavioral and spatial parameters to reflect dynamics supported by the scientific literature.

 - Geospatial Data Logic: Exploring how to format the grid so it can theoretically ingest standard raster data (like GeoTIFFs), focusing purely on the data architecture rather than mapping a specific, literal location.

+- Minor refactor: Migrating Behavior logic to separate module to improve legibility and reflect best practices.

 - Publishing: Eventually deploying the simulation online (maybe using `bonito.jl`), making it easy for people to interact with the swarm in a browser without needing a local Julia setup.